saylorsolutions/modmake/README.md

 An attempt at creating a build system for Go using Go code.
 Note that this is a work in progress, and probably shouldn't be used for anything serious yet.

+## Examples

+To see this in action, clone the repository and start with the [helloworld example](example/helloworld/README.md).

 ## Goals and justification

 * Reduce or eliminate the need for Makefiles for non-trivial builds.